Fame Is the Name of the Game

 Fame Is the Name of the Game is a 1966 American made-for-television drama film starring Tony Franciosa that aired on NBC and served as the pilot episode of the subsequent series The Name of the Game.
 It was directed by Stuart Rosenberg and was produced by Ranald MacDougall, who also wrote the teleplay, from the 1933 novel One Woman by Tiffany Thayer, previously adapted for Chicago Deadline (1949).

 The film stars Tony Franciosa as investigative journalist Jeff Dillon and also presents the screen debut of 20-year-old Susan Saint James as Peggy Chan, Dillon's new editorial assistant.
 (In the series, St. James's character is renamed Peggy Maxwell, and she is the research assistant to all three of the rotating lead characters.)
 In the film, Jeff Dillon writes for Fame magazine, a publication of Janus Enterprises, and Glenn Howard (George Macready) is just the managing editor.
 In the subsequent series, Dillon writes for People magazine, a division of Howard Publications, and Glenn Howard (Gene Barry) is head of the whole company.

 The telefilm also features Jill St. John, Jack Klugman, and Robert Duvall.

 Plot

 An investigative reporter looks into the murder of a call girl.
-His investigation unearths her diary, which has the names of many prominent people inscribed within its pages.
-He sets out to find her killer from among the names contained in the diary.
+His investigation unearths her address book, which contains the names and numbers of many prominent people.
+He sets out to find her killer from among the names contained in the address book.